-The ZSX Primus IV from Rigaku is a high performance wavelength dispersive X-ray fluorescence (WDXRF) spectrometer.
-The tube-above sequential WDXRF instrument provides fast and efficient quantitative analysis of minor and major atomic elements.
+The ZSX Primus IV from Rigaku is a high-performance wavelength dispersive X-ray fluorescence (WDXRF) spectrometer.
+The tube-above sequential WDXRF instrument provides a fast and efficient quantitative analysis of minor and major atomic elements.
 A variety of elements, from beryllium (Be) to uranium (U), can be analyzed in a range of sample types, with minimal standards.

 ZSX Guidance software provides support in all aspects of measurement and data analysis.
 The know-how of skilled experts and built-n XRF expertise takes care of the sophisticated settings, so now accurate analysis can be performed by users who don't have to be experts.

 Users can simply add basic data regarding samples, standard composition, and analysis components.
 Parameters like optimum backgrounds, measured lines with the least overlap, and correction are set automatically with the help of qualitative spectra.